 On March 31, 2022, LMATT Series 2024, Inc., which the Company consolidates for financial reporting, issued \$10,166,900 in market-indexed private placement notes.
-The note, titled the Longevity Market Assets Target-Term Series (LMATTS) 2024, is a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
+The note, titled the Longevity Market Assets Target-Term ("LMATTS") Series 2024, is a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the note in December of 2024, the principal, plus the return based upon the S&P 500 Index must be paid.
-The note has a feature to protect debt holders from market downturns, up to 40%.
-Any subsequent losses below the 40% threshold will reduce the note on a one-to-one basis.
-As of June 30, 2024, \$8,816,900 of the principal amount remained outstanding of which \$200,000 is owed to LMA.
+The note has a feature to protect debt holders from market downturns up to 40% if the index price experienced a loss during the investment period.
+As of September 30, 2024, \$8,816,900 of the principal amount remained outstanding of which \$200,000 is owed to LMA.
 LMA's investment is eliminated in consolidation.

 The notes are held at fair value, which represents the exit price, or anticipated price to transfer the liability to a third party.
-As of June 30, 2024 and December 31, 2023, the fair value of the LMATT Series 2024, Inc. notes was \$12,194,710 and \$9,477,780, respectively.
+As of September 30, 2024 and December 31, 2023, the fair value of the LMATT Series 2024, Inc. notes was \$13,730,026 and \$9,477,780, respectively.

-The notes are secured by the assets of the issuing entities, which includes cash, S&P 500 call options, and life settlement policies totaling \$12,642,141 as of June 30, 2024.
-The notes' agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of the issuing companies are considered as collateral.
-There are also no restrictive covenants associated with the notes with which the entities must comply.
+The notes are secured by the assets of the issuing entities, which includes cash, S&P 500 call options, and life settlement policies totaling \$13,201,217 as of September 30, 2024.
+The note agreements do not restrict the trading of life settlement contracts prior to maturity of the note, as total assets of LMATTS Series 2024 serves as collateral.
+There are also no restrictive covenants associated with the notes.